 On-line Interactive: When you book with us we will give you a User Name, Password and web address to go to our on-line facility to take the training.
 Since the interactive site is effectively "one to one" it will take less than the stipulated 10 hours, (most people will take 6 hours).
 You will still have to come to our approved training centre for the examination which we normally carry out at 5.00pm on the same day of a classroom course.
 Examinations on other dates and times are by arrangement.
 Click for more information about Interactive Training.

-Course Pack: No matter which type of course you decide to take, we will mail you a course pack which will include the RYA VHF Radio Handbook, (G31), Phonetic Alphabet study sheet, and Distress Message card for practise.
+Course Pack: No matter which type of course you decide to take, we will mail you a course pack which will include the RYA VHF Radio Handbook, (G31) and pre-course learning which includes Phonetic Alphabet study sheet, specific rules study topics and Distress Message card for practise.

 Test and Licence application and fee.
 From the 1st February 2018, you can also pay for your exam and licence direct to the RYA .
 The fee is £60.
 Go to www.rya.org.uk/go/src. and look for the link to apply and pay.
 The application form will then be sent to you by the RYA as confirmation of payment.
 You need to print out the form, sign it and bring it along with a passport photo to the exam.